kampaitees/Data-Exploration-Handling-Challenges-of-Medical-Image-Data/README.md

 <p align="center"><img src="Images/7.png"></p>

-From the plot above we can see that there is high imbalance between the classes.
+From the plot above we can see that there is a high imbalance between the classes.

 Now we will see what happens if we don't do anything and use the same *Loss Function* for training.

 Creating a demo dataset, containing 4 labels out of which 3 are *1* and one is *1*.
-Now consider 2 models, one always predicts 0.9 as probability of label 1 and other alsways predicts 0.1 as probability of label 1.
-Theoretically, loss calculated should be same because both are bad models.
+Now consider 2 models, one always predicts 0.9 as the probability of label 1 and other always predicts 0.1 as the probability of label 1.
+Theoretically, loss calculated should be the same because both are bad models.

 ### Creating the *ground truth* labels
     y_true = np.array(